diegoarvz4/React-MusicTeachers/README.md

 # Rect - Music Teachers

 > This is a React Application that acts as the front-end of a Music Teachers app by fetching from this RoR API https://fathomless-headland-51075.herokuapp.com/.
+This application lets you make appointments with music teachers.
+You can filter by your favorite musical instrument and specific music teacher's properties.

 ## Screenshots and Walkthrough